gruzzin/ZuluIDE-HTTP-PicoW/README.md

 ## Using the Web Service

 The web service allows you to build your own interface or custom integration for controlling the ZuluIDE.
 Be warned, there is no security of any kind build into these web-service endpoints.
-The included web-page (`index.html`) provides an example of these web service endpoints can be used.
+The included web-page (`index.html`) provides an example of how these web service endpoints can be used.

 ### `/status`